pkreissel/block_twittertools/Readme.md

 - "login" organizes Twitter Login
 - "block" allows you to install all kinds of blocklists

+These Apps are based on the Django Python Web-Framework.
+There are two apps, login and block.
+Website rendering is controlled in the respective "view.py" functions.
+Database modeling is done in models.py.
+Here is more info on Django: https://www.djangoproject.com

 TODO login:
 - give the app some nice design